Dr. med. Siegfried Jonas

 1933 – 1954

 After the German Wehrmacht crossed into Austria in 1938, the country was annexed to the German Reich.
 Thereafter, Siegried Jonas and his family suffered persecution because of their Jewish heritage.
 In the summer of 1939, Jonas and his wife Nina initially fled to England.
-They continued on the SS Samaria from Liverpool to New York on March 1, 1940, after which they settled in New Jersey.
+They continued on the SS Samaria from Liverpool to New York on March 1, 1940, after which they settled in Manhattan.
 In 1945, they were both granted US citizenship.

 At the age of 66 years, Dr. Siegfried Jonas found temporary employment in the research department at New Amsterdam Hospital, New York City, now New Amsterdam Medical Center.